-Margaret (Margie) McNeely is an Assistant Professor in the Department of Physical Therapy at the University of Alberta in Edmonton, Canada.
+Margaret (Margie) McNeely is a Professor in the Department of Physical Therapy at the University of Alberta in Edmonton, Canada.
 Margie is currently in a jointly funded position with the Rehabilitation Medicine Department at the Cross Cancer Institute.
 Her research is in the area of impairment-based cancer rehabilitation with a focus on upper limb dysfunction and cancer-related symptoms of pain, fatigue and lymphedema.
+She is also the Director of the Cancer Rehabilitation Clinic in the Faculty of Rehabilitation Medicine at the University of Alberta.

-Denise Lai has a BScPT from McGill University.
-She was one of the founding executives of the Oncology Division.
-In addition to working clinically in various areas, she has conducted research in the areas of identifying barriers for oncology patients to access rehabilitation, education needs of physiotherapy leaders, and barriers to return to physical activity following GI surgery.
-She was previously a Community Advisor of Toronto’s Princess Margaret Hospital for 6 years.
 Denise currently holds a Lecturer appointment to the Department of Physical Therapy at the University of Toronto.
-In addition to teaching and serving on various committees at the university, she is the Physiotherapy department representative in the development of the Faculty of Medicine's IPE Palliative Care curriculum.
-She is also actively involved in the Ontario Internationally Educated Physical Therapy Bridging Program, serving as a clinical facilitator for their oncology and workplace integration modules, and instructing the online Physical Therapy Practice within the Canadian Health Care System course.
+In addition to teaching and serving on various committees at the university, she is the Physiotherapy Department Representative in the Development of the Faulty of Medicine's IPE Palliative Care curriculum.
+She is also actively involved in the Ontario Internationally Educated Physical Therapy Bridging Program, serving as a clinical fascilitator for their oncology and workplace integration modules, and instructing the online Physical Therapy Practice within the Canadian Health Care System course.